natisitotaw/Hawk-Eye-/README.md

 ## Goals

-Hawk-Eye aims to be simple security application that alert security personnel incase of Violence.
+Hawk-Eye aims to be a simple yet effective security application designed to enhance the safety and security of monitored areas by automatically detecting and alerting security personnel in case of violence